NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 ### Upload - API

 The API has a much broader range of functionality than the Data Wizard.
 Entities can be created, updated, and deleted through the API.
 See the [API Submission User Guide](API/Users_Guide/Submission/#creating-and-updating-entities) for a more detailed explanation and a for the rest of the functionalities of the API.
-Generally data upload through the API can be performed using the following command:
+Generally uploading an entity through the API can be performed using a command similar to the following:

 ```Shell
 curl --header "X-Auth-Token: $token" --request POST --data @CASE.json https://gdc-api.nci.nih.gov/v0/submission/GDC/INTERNAL/_dry_run?async=true